Bisexuals love you BOTH!

 I would like to know what some of you may think so I can better understand how you think we are so abnormal.

-If I were to say that I do not like or accept a particular race or group, say if I called transgender people, freaks, would I be correct or accepting?
+If I were to say that I hate a particular race or group, say if I called transgender people, freaks, would I be correct or accepting?

 Everyone would look at me as a racist or bigot.
 But if there are those who hate us, we are just supposed to be impervious to the hatred from both communities.